 Traveling has never been easier for parents - no longer do you need to rely on the hotel, or the in-laws, to have a clean and safe crib for your baby.
 With a playard (usually called a "Pack and Play" or "travel crib"), you simply unzip it from its carrying case, unfold it, and put on a sheet.
 Your baby or toddler is then ready to sleep, play, or relax.
 It's also great when you need to shower, get ready, get dressed, or do some cleaning - a safe place where your baby can't get in trouble while you're not in within direct view.
 Super convenient for home or travel.

 To write this review, we tested 13 different playards - in the stores, in friends' houses, and of course 3 different models in our own house.
 There were 5 primary things we considered when writing this review: Weight and Portability (can it fit in a backpack? can it be a carry-on? how heavy is it?), Ease of Use (what is the set-up time? what is the break-down time? how hard is it to stuff into its carrying case? can it be easily cleaned?), Durability (can your toddler jump in it? will they tip it over? will it fall apart from repeated use?), Comfort (is the mattress too thin? is the fabric soft? does the mattress lay flat?), and Safety (does it go beyond government safety standards? is the fabric chemical free? are there pinch or injury points?).
 Our hands-on reviews resulted in a list of 9 best playards for the year, with some truly excellent newcomers.
+If you're looking for foam floor play mats, check out our play mat reviews.

 The Best Travel Cribs of 2018!